 Isn’t it better to keep a little buffer in your bank account than to pay unnecessary charges?

 SIP works on a simple principle—invest regularly, no matter what the market conditions are.
-But if you skip a payment, you miss the chance to buy mutual fund units.
+What happens when we don’t pay SIP for a single month?
+You miss the chance to buy mutual fund units.

 Let’s say the market dipped in the month you missed your SIP.
 That was the perfect opportunity to buy more units at a lower price!
 By skipping that investment, you lost a golden chance to get more for less.